-MHCLG defines property to be an investment if it is held primarily or partially to generate a profit.
+Department for Levelling Up, Housing and Communities (DLUHC) defines property to be an investment if it is held primarily or partially to generate a profit.

 Contribution: The Council holds a number of investments in commercial assets which generate a return which contributes to the general revenue resource available to be spent on local public services.
-The main revenue generating investments held by the Council are the Pleasure Island site in St Annes and Carr Bridge Caravan Park in Westby-with-Plumpton.
+The main revenue generating investments held by the Council include the Pleasure Island site in St Annes, Carr Bridge Caravan Park in Westby-with-Plumpton, and a number of café concessions in the borough.

-The following items of income and expense have been accounted for in the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement in the authority's most recent Statement of Accounts as at 31st March 2020 as shown below:
+The following items of income and expense have been accounted for in the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement in the authority's most recent Statement of Accounts as at 31st March 2021 as shown below:

-2018/19 2019/20
+2019/20 2020/21

 £'000 £'000

-Rental Income from Investment Property (407) (371)
+Rental Income from Investment Property (371) (185)

-Direct operating expenses arising from investment 219 83
+Direct operating expenses arising from investment 83 325

-(188) (288)
+(288) 140

-Changes in Fair Value of Investment Properties (39) (307)
+Changes in Fair Value of Investment Properties (307) (695)

-Net (Gain) / Loss (227) (595)
+Net (Gain) / Loss (595) (555)

+Rental income for 2021/22 included in the table above has been adversely affected by the covid-19 pandemic.
 There are no restrictions on the Authority's ability to realise the value inherent in its investment property or on the Authority's right to the remittance of income and the proceeds of disposal.
 The Authority has no contractual obligations to purchase, construct or develop investment property or repairs, maintenance or enhancement.